flamingfelines/DMA_LCD_SD/README.md

 ## Overview

-This is a driver for MicroPython for devices using the esp_lcd SPI interface, the i80 bus is legacy code from the previous driver and non-functioning.
+This is a driver for MicroPython for devices using the esp_lcd SPI interface, the i80 bus code is legacy code from the previous driver and non-functioning.
 The driver is written in C and is based on [devbis' st7789_mpy driver.](https://github.com/devbis/st7789_mpy)

 Russ Hughes modified the original driver to add the following features: